 |Under Appliance Wand||No||Yes||Yes|

-Note: For more reviews and recommendations, feel free to follow Amazon links (they open in the new windows).
-Also, things change over time, especially the list of available attachments.
+Note: Keep in mind that things change over time, especially the list of available attachments.
 When you decide to buy a vacuum cleaner (any vacuum cleaner, not just these Shark’s models), check what attachments are available with your desired model.

 Shark Rocket Complete Review

-Shark Rocket HV380, HV381 and HV382 are very light vacuums, and in an upright vacuum mode, they weigh slightly less than 10 pounds, with the weight being distributed between cleaning head (on the floor) and the vacuum unit (held in hand (s)).
+The Shark Rocket HV380, HV381 and HV382 models are very light vacuums.
+In an upright vacuum mode, they weigh slightly less than 10 pounds, with the weight distributed between cleaning head (on the floor) and the vacuum unit (held in hand (s)).

-The power cord is 30 feet long and as such provide this unit with long reach via single wall power socket.
+- The power cord is 30 feet long and as such provides this unit with long reach via a single wall power socket.
 There is no automatic power cord rewind mechanism.

 The latest model, HV382 comes with the most accessories and is more than suitable to act as the main vacuum cleaner even in larger homes.

-Shark Rocket Complete with DuoClean models differ in price too, with HV382 being the most expensive – additional cleaning tools, IMHO, justify the price difference.
+The Shark Rocket Complete with DuoClean models differs in price too, with HV382 being the most expensive – the additional cleaning tools justifying the price difference.